ukitgroup/mass-labeling/docs/install.md

 Q: Can I use another version for `Node.js` or `MongoDB`?
 A: The mentioned versions were tested.
 It is possible that it will work with `Node.js` v8.6+ and `MongoDB` v3.2+.
 But you should use them on your own.

+Q: How to update a working copy of __Mass Labeling__?
+A: If your working copy uses sources from master branch then it is better to make reinstall.
+If your working copy uses sources from develop branch or other then it may be enough to recompose docker image or something similar.